gmail unsubscribeemail managementproductivity

 • Monitor daily promotional volume

-• Check if previously unsubscribed senders stay gone
+• Check whether previously unsubscribed senders stay gone

 • Verify storage usage trends downward